 In reality, herpetology is a subfield of biology.
 Biology jobs traditionally fall into four areas: college and university jobs, government work (including state and federal), medical work, and zoological park or museum staff.
-Most recently, industry and medical biotechnology have emerged as a new and exciting area of opportunity for biomedical research.
-One of the similarities between these jobs are biological field training.
+Most recently, industry and medical biotechnology have emerged as a new and exciting areas of opportunity for biomedical research.
+One of the similarities between these jobs is biological field training.
 Herpetological emphasis has put workers there!

 For example, a person may be trained in ecology and study environmental impacts for the government.
-If that person is also a herpetologist, reptiles and amphibians can be animals studied to assess changes in the environment.
+If that person is also a herpetologist, reptiles, and amphibians can be animals studied to assess changes in the environment.
 A treatment study with training in herpetology, if interested in herpetology, can study reptiles and both blood.
 It’s rare to find a job that considers anyone as a herpetologist first!

 Herpetology is a branch of zoology that deals with the study of both reptiles and amphibians, such as snakes, lizards, terrapins, tortoises, amphisbaenids, turtles, crocodilians, and the tuataras.
 It deals with their behavior, geographical scope, physics, development, genetics, and more.

 The herpetologist is a zoologist who studies both reptiles and amphibians like frogs and salamanders, jobs.
 Many herpetologists focus on preserving this species.
 Others use it to evaluate the overall environmental situation of a particular region.